ScrappyHub/rooted-core/docs/MODERATION_SYSTEM.md

 Inserts a row into public.notifications

 3.4 Public Visibility

 ALL public queries for events + landmarks MUST include:

-sql
-Copy code
-where moderation_status = 'approved'
+WHERE moderation_status = 'approved'

 Kids Mode surfaces add:

-sql
-Copy code
-and is_kids_safe = true
+AND is_kids_safe = true

 This guarantees:

 No unreviewed content appears

-Kids Mode shows only pre-approved, kid-safe content
+Kids Mode shows only pre-approved, kid-safe content (when it is eventually enabled)

-4. Canonical Rejection Flow (Events & Landmarks) Rejection is symmetrical:
+4. Canonical Rejection Flow (Events & Landmarks)

-sql
-Copy code
+Rejection is symmetrical:

 select public.admin_moderate_submission(
   '<MODERATION_UUID>',
   'rejected',
   'Not appropriate'
 );

 This function:

 Validates public.is_admin()